pbarden/databoi-public/readme.md

 # 📊 databoi

 **`databoi`** is a modular Python analytics toolkit for conversion rate optimization, behavioral modeling, and experiment analysis.
-It supports robust workflows for A/B/n testing, Bayesian and frequentist inference, segmentation, regression, and time-based customer analysis — all built for Python scripts, Jupyter notebooks, and CLI use without requiring a Django backend.
+It supports robust workflows for A/B/n testing, Bayesian and frequentist inference, segmentation, regression, and time-based customer analysis.

 `databoi` brings structure to operational analytics by unifying:
 - Pre-test planning (e.g., MDE and power calculations)